janko/janko.io/_drafts/rodauth-a-refreshing-take-on-authentication-in-ruby.md

 end
 ```

-or render links in our views:
+or render authentication links in the views:

 ```erb
 <% if rodauth.authenticated? %>